Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 <!--- Logo goes here --->
 # [Uncle Jam's Baking Recipes] <!--- Link of the website goes here --->
-This is a website for baking recipes for bread, cakes, and biscuits.
+This is a website for baking recipes of bread, cakes, and biscuits.
 I create this for **Milestone Project 3 (Python and Data Centric Development), Full Stack Software Development** in [Code Institute](https://codeinstitute.net/), Ireland.
 It is a mobile responsive website and the link to the website is available HERE. <!--- Link of the website goes here --->

 <!--- Mockup goes here --->